sladel11/Timesat-seasonality/README.md

 original HDF file           |  Mosaic GeoTIFF file :-------------------------:|:-------------------------:
-Has multiple layers and will not be accessible for analysis|  Not available for depection due to projection but combines the multiple images of EVI to create a mosaic of data covering the entire state of California
+Has multiple layers and will not be accessible for analysis|  Not available for depection due to projection but combines the multiple images of EVI to create a mosaic of data covering the entire state of California (and more but clipping extent defined by an inputted shapefile will remove the extra data)

 This [code](src-code/h5toMosaic.py) essentially takes the HDF files covering area of interest and for each day (3 seperate files determined by date on image name), creates a TIFF image of the files in the same frame.
 Lastly, the mosaic is clipped to a more defined extent.